 Agile isn’t the solution to everything

 Don’t make the mistake of looking at Agile and thinking it is a way of building software faster than normal.
-Agile brings responsiveness, not a miraculous acceleration of software development.
+Agile brings responsiveness, not acceleration of software development.

 Responsiveness might also be what rules Agile out for you.
 If you’re not building software for a new market, or a market that is continually changing, traditional development models may work better and have a tighter fit with your company’s culture.